-Opioid Addiction: Questions to Ask Your Dentist – Wellesley, MA
+Opioid Addiction: Questions to Ask Your Dentist – Newton, MA

 On November 17, the surgeon general issued its first report on alcohol, drugs, and health.
 More than 20 million people have substance use disorders but only 1 in 10 receive treatment.
 The report defines substance misuse as the “use of any substance in a manner, situation, amount or frequency that can cause harm to”.
 Addiction is prolonged, repeated misuse of a controlled substance that impairs health and function.